boaed/MAM-Method-for-Eigenvector-Recovery/README.md

-# MAM method for eigenvector recovery
+# MAM Method for Eigenvector Recovery

-This repository contain all the files needed to run the experiments related to MAM
+This repository contains all the necessary files to reproduce the experiments related to the MAM method for eigenvector recovery.

+## Files

-We have a list of primes.txt file that contains the list of the prime numbers less than 10000.
-This is needed when constructing our $(K,\alpha)-$coherent matrix M
+- `primes.txt`: A list of prime numbers less than 10,000.
+This file is required for constructing the $(K, \alpha)$-coherent matrix **M**.

+## Usage

+Instructions on how to run the experiments will go here.